OctahedronBR/cotopaxi-core/documentation/core.md

     br.octahedron.cotopaxi.eventbus.EventPublisher (..)
 AppEngineEventPublisher
 </pre>

 Now you are going to use the App Engine event publisher without knowing the real implementation.
-If you want to chose to Amazon EC2 plataform, you just need to change to the specific implementation and restart the app.
+If you want to chose to Amazon EC2 platform, you just need to change to the specific implementation and restart the app.
 Fucking awesome, uh?

 ## Boot loaders